Institute of Politics at Harvard Kennedy School

-The Institute of Politics (IOP) is an institute of Harvard Kennedy School at Harvard University that was created to serve as a living memorial to President John F. Kennedy and to inspire Harvard undergraduates to consider careers in politics and public service.
-The IOP works to bring the academic world into contact with the world of politics and public affairs in a non-partisan way to promote public service.
+The Institute of Politics at Harvard Kennedy School (IOP) is a nonpartisan extracurricular program associated with the Harvard Kennedy School at Harvard University.
+It was created in 1966 to serve as a living memorial to President John F. Kennedy and to inspire Harvard undergraduates to consider careers in politics and public service.

-History and structure
+History

-Following President Kennedy's death in 1963, the Kennedy Library Corporation raised more than $20 million for both the construction of the John F. Kennedy Presidential Library and Museum in Boston, and for creation and endowment of an institute at Harvard University dedicated to the study of politics and public affairs.
+Following the assassination of President John F. Kennedy on November 22, 1963, the Kennedy Library Corporation raised more than $20 million for both the construction of the John F. Kennedy Presidential Library and Museum in Boston, and the creation and endowment of an institute at Harvard University dedicated to the study of politics and public affairs.
 More than 30 million people from around the world, including school children, contributed to the fund.
 In 1966, the Kennedy Library Corporation presented Harvard University with an endowment for the creation of the Institute of Politics.

 The IOP does not offer formal courses or degree-granting programs.
 The IOP hosts the John F. Kennedy Jr. Forum, located at the Harvard Kennedy School.
 The forum regularly hosts speeches, debates, and panel discussions.

 Since its founding in 1978, the Forum has hosted more than 1,000 events, seen by live audiences totaling more than 650,000 people and millions more via cable television, teleconferencing, and the Internet.
 Originally known as the KSG Forum, it was renamed in 2002 in tribute to the president's son, who had served on the Institute of Politics' board of directors until his death in 1999.
 The forum was renovated in 2003.